lkmklsmn/MitoTrace/README.md

     install.packages("BiocManager")
 BiocManager::install("MitoTrace")
 ```
-If you want to the lastest version, please install it directly from GitHub:
+If you want to use the lastest version, please install it directly from GitHub:
 ```
 library("devtools")
 install_github("lkmklsmn/MitoTrace")